 Lemon Thai Strain Grow Info

 Despite being an easy plant to grow, Lemon Thai plants produce a sizable and rewarding yield.
-Indoor plants produce, on average, 15 ounces per square meter, while outdoor plants can yield up to 30 ounces per plant.

 THC Content – Highest Test